 Nominees will be asked to submit a statement detailing their contributions to teaching and learning at Mason, a complete teaching/instructional CV, and a limited set of evidence related to their contributions.
 Nominations are accepted on a rolling basis, any nominations submitted after the deadline will be considered for the following awards cycle.

-Nomination Deadline: Nominations for this award are due every February 12.
+Nomination Deadline: Nominations for this award are due in early February.

 Method: To nominate someone for this award, please write a letter describing the nominee’s educational and teaching contributions to the Mason community.